 If your specialist discovers an aneurysm that has not started bleeding yet, he/she will place a tiny clamp at the base of the aneurysm.
 This has to be done in order to prevent potential broken blood vessels or new bleeding.

 If the aforementioned treatment ways do not help, a surgeon will perform a surgery aimed to clip the aneurysm and prevent additional bleeding.
 For the purpose of relieving pressure from the brain after a large stroke a craniotomy might be needed.

 There are numerous risk factors that increase the likelihood of a stroke.
 These risk factors include:

 • Diet: if you consume foods that are high in salt, saturated fats, trans fats and cholesterol, your chances of encountering a stroke increase

 • Lack of activity: your risk of getting exposed to a stroke increases if you do not exercise on a regular basis

 • Alcohol and tobacco consumption: normal dosage of alcohol for men is two drinks per day and one drink per day for women.
-Everything more than that raíces blood pressure levels.
-Because of the fact that tobacco damages blood vessels and heart, use of tobacco in any form increases the likelihood of having a stroke
+Everything more than that rises blood pressure levels.
+Because of the fact that tobacco damages blood vessels and heart, use of tobacco in any form increases the likelihood of having a stroke.

 • Genetics : if any of your family member used to experience a stroke, then you are at a higher risk of having it too

-• Age: older people are more prone to encountering a stroke
+• Age: older people are more prone to encountering this health condition

 If you are extremely concerned about your specific risk factors, it is advised to talk to a professional cardiologist.